RahinAshraf/SDV_CW_Code/README.md

  - a folder "Data_management.
 This folder consists of:
      - a folder "Data_preparations" which contains the Jupyter notebook files of Python code that was used to prepare the data for use in this assignment.
      - a folder "Formulated_datasets" which are the datasets produced as output from the data preparation phase.
      - a folder "Original_datasets" which are the datasets used as input to the data preparation phase.

-T